hackerchann/odin-recipe/README.md

-This is about odin recipes
+This is about odin recipess